 \subsection{ALE-FSI governing equations}

-The Finite strain solid problem is described using Lagrangian method in which the observer follows the material movement.
-The first Piola-Kirchhoff stress (PK1) is employed which is a two-point tensor consistent with Lagrangian displacement gradient.
-Furthermore, PK1 does not involve higher order displacement gradients which renders it ideal for asymptotic homogenisation.
+The Finite strain solid problem is described using the Lagrangian method in which the observer follows the material movement.
+The first Piola-Kirchhoff stress (PK1) is employed which is a two-point tensor consistent with the Lagrangian displacement gradient.
+Furthermore, PK1 is calculated using the deformation gradient tensor which does not involve higher order displacement gradients.
+This renders it ideal for asymptotic homogenisation.

 Since the fluid domain obeys the solid deformation (moving boundary/domain problem) the Eulerian method with the stationary coordinate system (which is usually employed in fluid mechanics) leads to inaccuracies.
-Due to the latter condition (fluid flow with moving boundaries) we employ the ALE method which includes a mesh that follows the moving boundaries \cite{DUARTE20044819}.
-The the ALE description is chosen to follow the material/Lagrangian description on the interface and within the solid domain while it uses the Eulerian/spatial description elsewhere in the fluid domain.
-Thus, one can formulate the fluid problem in the current configuration but within the reference fluid domain by pulling back the interface from deformed configuration to the reference one using ALE method.
-The fluid-solid coupling is provided by transformation of the interface from deformed configuration to the reference one using Nanson's formula.
+Due to the latter condition, (fluid flow with moving boundaries) we employ the ALE method which includes a mesh that follows the moving boundaries \cite{DUARTE20044819}.
+The ALE description is chosen to follow the material/Lagrangian description on the interface and within the solid domain while it uses the Eulerian/spatial description elsewhere in the fluid domain.
+Thus, one can formulate the fluid problem in the current configuration but within the reference fluid domain by pulling back the interface from the deformed configuration to the reference one using the ALE method.
+The fluid-solid coupling is provided by the interface transformation from the deformed configuration to the reference one using Nanson's formula.